-Generally speaking, Hiring Manager – from now we will refer to him/her as HM – is responsible for hiring the best candidate for a vacancy.
-HM doesn’t have to be – and typically is not – an HR employee.
-HM is usually the person in charge of the department the recruitment has been open for, so HM is the future manager of the employee being looked for.
+Generally speaking, a Hiring Manager is responsible for hiring the best candidate for a vacancy.
+Hiring Manager doesn’t have to be – and typically is not – an HR employee.
+Hiring Manager is usually the person in charge of the department the recruitment has been open for, so they are the future managers of the employees being looked for.

-As such HM is not responsible for the recruitment process itself, meaning that candidate sourcing, screening, inviting for interview etc. are not his/her job.
-Nevertheless, HM is the key person in the whole process and its outcome depends on his/her actions.
+As such Hiring Manager is not responsible for the recruitment process itself, meaning that candidate sourcing, screening, inviting for an interview, etc. are not their job.
+Nevertheless, Hiring Manager is the key person in the whole process and its outcome depends on their actions.

-Let’s have a look then at the HM’s responsibilities.
+Let’s have a look then at the Hiring Manager’s responsibilities.
 Hiring Manager: